ytarazona/scikit-eo/docs/rkmeans.md

 rkmeans(image, k, nodata=-99999, **kwargs)
 ```

-This function allows to classify satellite images using k-means.
+This function allows to classify satellite images using k-means

 In principle, this function allows to classify satellite images specifying a ```k``` value (clusters), however it is recommended to find the optimal value of ```k``` using the ```calkmeans``` function embedded in this package.